hoffjager/databases/README.md

 I have set up local databases in Microsoft Visual Studio, then allocated the data into various tables in T-SQL & MongoDB, planning on setting up the databases for remote access soon.

-# 1: PURCHASE DATES, SPENDING & SAVINGS:
+# 1: PURCHASE DATES, SPENDING & SAVINGS

 *	How much did all of the video games cost since starting my collection back in 2009?
-*	How many video games were purchased in a selected year/month/date?
-*   How many video games were purchased via gift cards and the PlayStation Plus subscription service?

-GAMES PURCHASED IN YEARS 2009 TO 2023:
+YEARS 2009 TO 2023

-* From dates_years.rpt (on 29th Dec 2023):
+    * From dates_years.rpt (on 31st Dec 2023) &
-* From finances_dates_YEAR.csv (on 29th Dec 2023):
+    * From finances_dates_YEAR.csv (on 31st Dec 2023):
 	* YEAR: GAMES PURCHASED, FULL PRICE, SALE PRICE, SAVINGS
 	* 2009: 2, €14.50, €14.50, €0.00
 	* 2010: 16, €145.42, €140.43, €4.99